Phillipa d’Asvesnes –10 March 1355

 ‘Unfortunately, some petty minded citizens saw what I did as illegal and I have spent a significant time in custody.
 Twice I have needed your intervention to free me.’

 ‘As soon as I knew of your difficulty I rushed to your aid.’

-He nodded towards the John Thoresby.
+He nodded towards John Thoresby.
 ‘Perhaps the Chancellor himself?
-I will of course rely on your support if, once again, I run foul of minor bureaucrats.’
+I will, of course, rely on your support if, once again, I run foul of minor bureaucrats.’

 ‘Good,’ said the King.
 ‘It is agreed.’